 Call Andy on 01263 863 902 or email firstname.lastname@example.org for information

 “The Challenge has enabled us to engage with some highly influential people, deliver our brand objectives by assisting with such a well-run experience and to gain valuable PR exposure – all while supporting this phenomenal charity at what is one of its biggest fundraising events in the calendar.

 “We are proud to have been associated with the Cumbrian Challenge and would not hesitate to encourage other partners to experience the potential this event has to offer by offering their support.”
 David Wiley Sales Director, Helly Hansen

 Thank you to the Lowther Estate, Rydal Estate, Lake District National Park Authority and the National Trust for their assistance in enabling us to run this challenge.

-Walking With The Wounded will make a donation to ‘Fix The Fells’ who are part of the National Trust and are responsible for mending any deterioration caused by visitors to The Fells.
+Walking With The Wounded makes a donation to ‘Fix The Fells’ which is part of the National Trust and responsible for mending any deterioration caused by visitors to the fells.